Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 Activations (Inference & Training)

-• Sequence Length: Length of the input sequences.
+• Sequence Length: Length of input sequences.

 • Number of Layers: Depth of the model.

-• Model Architecture: Specifics like attention mechanisms (especially the KV Cache during generation).
+• Model Architecture: Specifics like attention mechanisms.

 VRAMactivationsBatch Size×Sequence Length×Hidden Dim×Num Layers×Bytes per Activation×KVRAM_{activations} \approx \text{Batch Size} \times \text{Sequence Length} \times \text{Hidden Dim} \times \text{Num Layers} \times \text{Bytes per Activation} \times K